Please contact us for current price estimates or quotes.

 *Deposit required when scheduling Eye Certification Exams:

 AEC now requires a deposit for OFA exams.
 A non-refundable deposit of $25.00 for each canine scheduled is required at the time of scheduling the appointment.
 The deposit will be applied to the OFA exam fee but will be forfeited if you do not show or do not call to cancel in advance.
 Cancellations will be accepted up to 2pm the business day prior to your appointment.
-Monday appointments must cancel by 2pm Thursday.
+Monday appointments must cancel by 2pm the Friday before.

 Service Dog Eye Exams